How to Hire Outside Legal Counsel Without Burning Six Figures on Junior Associates

 Track Record and Results

-What percentage of your matters finish within 15% of initial estimate and how do you handle scope changes over $2,500?
+What share of your matters in this category finish within 15 percent of the original estimate, and how do you handle scope changes above a defined threshold?

-Name the specific attorneys who will work our matters, their rates, and what percentage of time each will spend.
+Name the specific attorneys who will work our matters, their rates, and the percentage of time each will spend on us.

-Strong answer: Provides detailed staffing chart with primary and backup attorneys committed to the engagement.
+Strong answer: Provides a staffing chart with named attorneys, primary and backup coverage, time allocations, and a partner-time ceiling without pre-approval.

-Show me work product samples from 3 similar matters – redacted contracts, briefs, or policy documents you've created.
+Show me redacted work product from three similar matters, briefs, contracts, or policy documents you've drafted.

 Cost Structure and Billing

-What's your true blended rate including required partner review time, and what triggers partner involvement?
+What's your true blended rate including required partner review time, and what triggers partner involvement on routine deliverables?

-Show me your technology platform and how it reduces client costs – I want to see the actual tools, not marketing materials.
+Show me your technology platform and how it actually reduces client costs.
+I want to see the tools, not the marketing materials.

-What fixed-fee or success-based arrangements have you used in the past year, and what were the outcomes?
+What fixed-fee or success-based arrangements have you used in the past year, and how did they perform against expectation?

 Industry Knowledge and Specialization